Skip to main content

 • Other https:// origins — accepted only for widget-key sessions whose key has the origin in its allowedOrigins list.

-• Self-mint sessions (the POST /api/v1/widgets/session/self path documented above) reject any non-localhost host.
+• Self-mint sessions — both the open POST /api/v1/embed/session and the org-scoped POST /api/v1/widgets/session/self documented above — reject any non-localhost host.
 Use the widget-key flow (see option 3) if you need remote redirects.

 Security checklist